7 AUGUST 2013

 'kunanyi' has been officially gazetted and is now recognised as the indigenous name for Mount Wellington.

-MWCC has welcomed the dual-naming policy as a step towards broader recognition of Tasmania's first peoples - and we hope one day this could possibly go further in the same way that 'Uluru' has completely replaced what was known as 'Ayers Rock'.
+MWCC has welcomed the dual-naming policy as a step towards broader recognition of the First Tasmanians.
+We hope one day this could possibly go further in the same way that 'Uluru' has completely replaced what was known as 'Ayers Rock'.